 - Allowable recording devices for class lectures

 - Extended time on tests (not to exceed time and 1/2)

 - Sign Language Interpreters for academic coursework

 - The documentation must reflect your abilities and limitations at the academic Post-Secondary level at the time you request the accommodation.

 - Please note: The post-secondary school does not have to make changes or adjustments that fundamentally alter the academic prescribed coursework or graduation requirements under ADA.

+As outlined in the Non-Discrimination and Non-Harassment Policy, Judson University provides reasonable accommodations for qualified students with disabilities.
 The University allows individuals with Service Animals access to buildings on campus, including Campus Housing.
-The University will allow qualified students with disabilities to have Support Animals in Campus Housing on a case-by-case basis according to the policy available on this page.
+The University will allow qualified students with disabilities to have an Emotional Support Animal (ESA) in Campus Housing on a case-by-case basis according to the policy outlined below.

 Any questions regarding accommodations at Judson University, please contact Gineen Vargas, Tutor and ADAA Compliance Coordinator at email@example.com.
 Phone: 847-628-1156 Fax: 847-628-1007.
 Gineen's office is located in the Student Success Center - Lindner Tower 2nd floor.